Latino Traditions: Celebrations, Cuisine, and Cultural Heritage

 Latino Culinary Influence

 Latino food traditions have spiced up American cuisine with core ingredients like corn, meat, beans, and rice.
 These flavors are a hit worldwide (Smithsonian Latino Center).
-From tacos to tamales, Latino dishes have become a favorite in the U.S., adding to the evolution of American food.
+From tacos to tamales, Latino dishes have become a favorite in the ., adding to the evolution of American food.

 DishOriginPopularity in the US